amcginlay/k8s-primer/content/013_anatomy_of_a_process/_index.md

 - [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) is the default shell in Cloud9 and it runs as a regular process.
 - The `-f` switch on `ps` provides a full-format listing which enables you to identify the **parent PIDs** (PPID) of your processes.
 - Your call to `ps` is itself (momentarily) a child process of your current shell.
-- You will observe three processes and three generations of processes.
+- You will observe three processes which collectively belong to three generations of processes.
 In the above example, PID `6443` is a child of PID `5831` which is a child of PID `5830`.

 {{% notice note %}}
 The PPID of the current shell can be discovered using `echo $PPID`.